-A coaching friend of mine back in England asked me for some ideas on how to work on out-of-system play.
+A coaching friend of mine in England asked me for some ideas on how to work on out-of-system play.
 What that really comes down to is the first ball element.
 How do you start the play or rally?
 He was working with a group of U15 boys, though the concept applies across all ages and genders.

 Let’s start by defining what we mean by out-of-system.
 Broadly speaking, that usually means there are few, if any, attacking options available.
 Certainly, the quick attack is out.
 You might only have one hitter you can get the ball to for a real swing – often the OH in 4.
-For some, out-of-system more narrowly defines a player where the setter can’t take the second ball.
+For some, out-of-system more narrowly defines a play where the setter can’t take the second ball.

 This is something you need to define for yourself – or at least have in mind when planning a game or drill.
 In the latter case you can just make it so that someone other than the setter takes the second ball.
 That’s easy enough to do.
 You can have no setter on the court or make it a rule that someone else takes the second ball.